 Please don't leave this article until you read the true, amazing story starting eight paragraphs below about a walk of conscience awareness, God's amazing grace and God's beautiful, stunning mercy.
 I know its a true story because I lived it with two people who became my very good friends.

 All Biblical usages of the word conscience have the same definition: (the soul’s perception of right and wrong).
 (Acts 24:16) The conscience is exercised (trained, programmed), by thinking (intellect, reason, and rationalization) and that results in action.
-The measurement of the strength of an action is will.
+The measurement of the strength of an action is an individual's willpower.

 All acts controlled by the conscience are based on faith in and value of which results in loyalty to and allegiance with what and/or who.
 (Rom.
 2:14-15) There is a “natural conscience” that enables man to establish rules of order so mankind can live together.
 Groups of men had rules to live by long before the Bible and Christians got to wherever these groups were.

 (1Tim.
 1:5) After a person gets saved they have a pure heart and a good conscience.
 (1Pet.
 3:21) The next step is baptism which is the answer of a good conscience toward God.
 (Acts 24:16) Then we must exercise (train) ourselves so we can have a conscience void of offense toward God and toward men and the only way to do that is to learn what God wants us to do and how God wants us to act and then become that person through God’s word and the Holy Spirit.